 Feedback is essential for growth, but how you deliver it matters.
 Harsh or vague feedback can demotivate, while constructive, empathetic feedback helps people improve.

 When giving feedback, focus on the behavior, not the person.
-Instead of saying, “You are not good at presenting,” try, “Your last presentation had great insights, but simplifying the slides could make it even stronger.”
-This approach shows respect and encourages improvement.
+Instead of saying, “You’re not good at presenting,” try, “Your last presentation had great insights, but simplifying the slides could make it even stronger.”
+This approach shows respect and encourages improvement a critical component of effective onboarding and ongoing development.

 5. Recognize and Celebrate Emotional Wins

 Celebrating emotional intelligence reinforces its value and motivates others to follow suit.
-It also creates a positive feedback loop, where people feel good about contributing to a healthy team dynamic.
+It also creates a positive feedback loop where people feel good about contributing to a healthy team dynamic, a key element in employee retention strategies.

 Emotional Intelligence in Action